aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 - $[L]$ represents the dimension of length (m),
 - $[T]$ represents the dimension of time (s).

-In Zhang Xiangqian's Unified Field Theory, the gravitational constant $G$ and the speed of light $c$ are connected through the relationship $Z = G c / 2$.
+In Zhang Xiangqian's Unified Field Theory, the gravitational constant $G$ and the speed of light $c$ are connected through the gravitational light speed unification equation $Z = G c / 2$ (equation 10-5).
 Performing dimensional analysis on this:
 The dimension of $G$ is $[M^{-1} L^3 T^{-2}$],
 The dimension of $c$ is $[L T^{-1}$],
 Therefore: